 Unmanageable pricing:

-Before allocating a price to any product, a team should be in place to approve pricing suggestions and test regularly to ensure that pricing does not influence their decisions.
+Before setting a price for any product, a team should be in place to approve pricing suggestions and conduct regular tests to ensure that pricing does not influence their decisions.

 However, once a large company implements dynamic pricing, it should have a team in place to monitor and control the algorithm.

-One of the major causes is that computers can't consider the human psychology or mindset of pricing.
+One major cause is that computers can't account for human psychology or pricing mindsets.

 Once the prices are reduced to the 1s and 0s, the computer can discover the "best" price.